MUS SELF-FUNDED WORKERS

 Board of Regents Workers Compensation Policies

-Montana Department of Labor (DOL)
+Montana Department of Labor (DLI)

 - Subsequent Injury Fund (SIF) The Legislature established the SIF to assist persons with permanent work restrictions in becoming employed.
 SIF-certified workers are entitled to all the same workers’ compensation benefits as non-certified workers; however, the employer’s insurance liability is capped at the first 104 weeks.
 Contact the SIF to apply for certification.